 • If applicable, attend the pre-bid conference for the RFP you are interested in.
 Not all RFP’s have a corresponding pre-bid conference.

 • If one is stated in the RFP and it is noted as mandatory, you must attend in order to have your bid accepted.

-4. Do you have questions about the specifications included in the RFP you are considering?
+4. Do you have questions about specific portions of the RFP?

 5. Assemble your packet.
 Your bid packet should include:

 Copies of all forms required with your bid submission are included in your RFP.
 If you prefer these forms as individual, fillable PDF’s you can download them below.
 Please refer to page 3 of you RFP for a complete list of all required forms.
 Please note: If any of the required items outlined on page 3 of the RFP are omitted in a submitted bid, it will be considered incomplete and cannot be awarded.
 (With the exception of financial assurances, which are only required if specified on page 5.)